amnond/local_llms/README.md

 ## Tested platforms
 * Windows 10 + Python 3.10.7 (higher versions should work too)
+* Mac + Python 3.11.3 (will probably work from 3.10.7 too)
-* Should work on Mac and Linux.
+* Should work on Linux.
 Will update when tested.

 ## Installing
 * ```git clone https://github.com/amnond/local_llms.git```